Trusted by 100,000+ Families

 • Chore charts

-Goally’s skill building tablet breaks down large tasks into small, achievable steps.
-It helps kids complete their tasks independently!
-Create custom routines with your own videos & pictures for every step.
-The steps come in small, bite-sized pieces to help your child learn the little fundamentals (like putting the toothpaste on their toothbrush!) to achieve bigger goals.
-And that’s just the beginning.
-Watch a tour of our apps below to learn how Goally can set your child up for success!
+Goally’s skill-building tablet expertly breaks down large tasks into small, manageable steps, empowering kids to complete their tasks independently.
+Create custom routines with personalized videos and pictures for each step.
+These bite-sized instructions make it easy for your child to master fundamental tasks, like putting toothpaste on their toothbrush, paving the way for bigger achievements.
+This is only the beginning.
+Explore our app tour below to see how Goally can set your child up for unparalleled success!

 Use Rewards to Motivate When Using Visual Cue Cards